tucats/ego/LANGUAGE.md

 Would result in `y` containing the floating point value 17.0.
-This is because the string value "15" would be converted to a float value, and the integer value 2 would be converted to a float value before the body of the function is invoked.
-So `type(v1)` in the function will return "float" as the result, regardless of the type of the value passed in when the function was called.
+This is because the string value "15" would be converted to a float64 value, and the integer value 2 would be converted to a float64 value before the body of the function is invoked.
+So `type(v1)` in the function will return "float64" as the result, regardless of the type of the value passed in when the function was called.